kennethrrosen/qubes-for-journalists/README.md

 **This repo, a labor of love and learning, is a work in process.
 You've been warned.
-[Last updated: Feb.
-2023]
+[Last updated: April 2024; salt configuration files coming soon]

 journoSEC
 =========================